-How to Get Into UC Berkeley: Admissions Data and Strategies
+How to Get Into UC Berkeley: Acceptance Rate and Strategies

 The University of California – Berkeley’s reputation as a haven for young liberals grew in the 1960s as it became the epicenter of protests over the Vietnam War and, in many ways, the very center of the counterculture movement itself.
-By the 1970s, Berkeley had a reputation for strong academics, but it was by no means an exclusive institution—two-thirds of applicants were still accepted by the time the ’80s rolled around.
+By the 1970s, the University had a reputation for strong academics, but it was by no means an exclusive institution—the UC Berkeley acceptance rate was still around 67%.
 In the early Reagan years, the University of California campus received under 10,000 applications per year.

 Many students applying to Berkeley may also find the following blogs to be of interest: